GGG outlasts Jacobs in close unanimous decision - News 12 Now

 “Daniel did a very good job,” Golovkin said.
 “Daniel is my favorite fighter.
 I can’t destroy him.”

-He didn’t, unlike so many other opponents who felt the fury or GGG.
+He didn’t, unlike so many other opponents who felt the fury of GGG.

 He won it on two of the three cards, but it wasn’t enough, perhaps because he was knocked down in the fourth round, which went to Golovkin 10-8 on all three cards.